Alwin-06/Mini_Project-Fasttrack/README.md

 # Fasttrack-mini-project
-Package assignment and efficient route for logistics and delivery
+Package assignment and efficient route for logistics and delivery.

 ---